-There are many questions concerning becoming a career military person.
-Many of the benefits to making the military a career are the medical and dental benefits, the GI Bill to help pay for education of you or your children, as well as retirement pay.
+Some of the advantages of making the military a career are what comes after, like the medical and dental benefits, the GI Bill that helps pay for your or your children's education, and retirement pay.

-Active duty military members can retire after 20 years of active duty military service.
-In exchange, they receive military retirement pay for life.
-How much retirement pay a member receives is based on years of service, and rank.
+Active duty military members can retire after 20 years of active duty service.
+In exchange, they receive retirement pay for life.
+How much retirement pay a member receives is based on years of service and rank.

-For the same E-8 who has thirty years of total active duty service, you will see that the retirement pay almost doubles monthly as well as is now a two million dollar retirement package after forty years.
+For the same E-8 who has 30 years of total active duty service, the retirement pay almost doubles.

-On Base Access - Access to the military base grocery store, convenience stores, gas stations, clothing and appliance stores can save thousands of dollars per year.
-High priced appliances such as stoves, refrigerators, washing machines and other products are also not taxed saving hundreds or thousands of dollars as well.
+Access to the military base grocery store, convenience stores, gas stations, clothing, and appliance stores can save thousands of dollars per year.
+High-priced appliances and other products are also not taxed.

-Retired members can opt into Tricare or the US Family Health Plan depending upon location of the retiree and his/her family.
-These payments are minimal compared to current health care insurance costs savings thousands of dollars each year for the retiree and the family members.
+Retired members can opt into Tricare or the U.S. Family Health Plan depending upon location.
+These payments are minimal compared to civilian health care insurance costs for the retiree and family members.

-Besides being forever in our Nation's debt for a retired veterans continued service to our country, the retirement pay, base privileges, VA loans, medical, dental, education, and other benefits do not come close to the sacrifices many of our retirees have made.
-For every year of deployment away from their family and homes, the aches and pains that come with the military profession, and the general sacrifices for serving for a career, they put a down payment on and fully deserve everything to get in the years after their honored service.
+The retirement pay, base privileges, VA loans, medical, dental, education, and other benefits do not come close to the sacrifices many of our retirees have made.
+For every year of deployment away from their families and homes, the aches and pains that come with the military profession, and the general sacrifices for serving for a career, they put a down payment on all the benefits they get in the years after their honored service.